microsoft/DeepSpeed/docs/_tutorials/ulysses-offload.md

 See more details on Megatron-DeepSpeed [tutorial](/tutorials/megatron/) examples on how to launch a Megatron-DeepSpeed job.

 Congratulations!
-You have completed the FPDT tutorial.
+You have completed the Ulysses-Offload tutorial.